zhangyazhong/Hummingbird/README.md

 Besides, use `UNIQUE_NAME_LENGTH(int UNIQUE_NAME_LENGTH)` and `MAX_LOOP_ROUND(long MAX_CHECKING_ROUND)` to set manager.

 <b>TODO: </b>

   - use other ways to ensure 100% no-duplicate;
   - support custom name format.

 ## ExecutionReport

 `cn.sissors.hummingbird.runtime.report`

 `ExecutionReport` is used to store running status of program.
 It's in key-value format and supports operations like regex search, lambda function `forEach(BiConsumer)`.

-### How to use?
+### How to use

 ```java
 // creation